dhimasryan/MOSA-Net-Cross-Domain/README.md

 For more detail please check our <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9905733" target="_blank">Paper</a>

+The implementation of MOSA-Net with Whisper features (MOSA-Net+) can be checked in the following folder <a href="https://github.com/dhimasryan/MOSA-Net-Cross-Domain/tree/main/MOSA_Net%2B" target="_blank">MOSA-Net-Cross-Domain/MOSA_Net+</a>

 ### Installation ###

 You can download our environmental setup at Environment Folder and use the following script.